Concealed shoes: Location of finds

-Concealed shoes have been discovered in several European countries, as well as in North America and Australia.
-Although deposits have been found throughout the United States they are concentrated in New England and the northeastern United States, the latter of which was first colonised by immigrants from the East Anglia region of England.
+Concealed shoes have been discovered in several European countries, and in North America and Australia.
+Although deposits have been found throughout the United States. they are concentrated in New England and the northeastern United States, the areas first colonised by immigrants from the East Anglia region of England.
 (Note: There were relatively few witch trials and executions in England compared to other European countries, but East Anglia did experience one of the most intense witch hunts in the country, as for a time did New England.